afif25fradana/Felis-Shell-Modular-Dotfile/docs/installation-and-setup.md

 ## 🛠️ What You'll Need

 Felis Shell uses a few external tools to make it awesome.
 The installer will try to install these for you, but you can also install them yourself.
+While most of these tools are optional, they are highly recommended for the best experience.

 **Core Tools:**
 - `eza`, `bat`, `fd`, `ripgrep`, `fzf`, `zoxide`, `btop`/`htop`, `jq`, `unzip`, `unrar`, `p7zip`, `curl`, `netcat`